RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 !!! success "**KEY TAKEAWAY: LEV's Backward-Looking Algorithm**"

     LEV essentially asks: "Given all the historical EPSS scores, what's the probability this vulnerability was exploited at some point in the past?"

+    Because an EPSS score is a probability (of exploitation in the next 30 days), and there is daily historical EPSS scores available, standard probability theory can be used to determine other probabilities e.g.

+    - the probability for a different number of days - in the future or past

 1. **Windowing EPSS**
       * EPSS(v, dᵢ) gives the probability of exploitation in the 30-day window starting at date dᵢ